Assembling Wedding Cakes – Questions and Answers

 The first thing I need to tell you is that you need to look in the market the next time you are shopping.
 Look in the baking section for the Marzipan and purchase a tube.
 About $7 for 7 ounces.

-I've never heard of anyone mixing the marzipan and white chocolate together.
+I have never heard of anyone mixing the marzipan and white chocolate together.
 And since Marzipan is used on cakes under a fondant or glaze not everyone like the flavor.
 You could give it a try and see if you like the results.
 Marzipan is made from ground almonds and sugar so that is just about as white a color as you are going to get it.

 (2) The other thought I have is to do a Ganache pourable frosting but I am not sure how evenly it will flow over the cakes to make sure the cake is not peaking through .